AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

     :material-keyboard-return: **Return**
-    :    The channel the switch container is played on.
+    :    The channel the switch container is being played on.
 If the switch container could not be played, or the given handle is invalid, an invalid `Channel` is returned.